Jae Jarrell: AfriCOBRA

-In an interview with Rebecca Zorach, Jae Jarrell explains that AfriCOBRA,"It's like a family, you know, you could never divorce yourself from the family.
+In an interview with Rebecca Zorach, Jarrell explained her relationship with the group:

+"It's like a family, you know, you could never divorce yourself from the family.
 You can only grow, and you could always understand those who have not moved in the same kind of direction you have, but there's a language you have, and an eye contact and a trust and a respect.
 It goes a long way."